garrandall/popular-music-data/tracks/groovy-tonight-bobby-rydell.md

 You can be sure
 It's gonna be groovy tonight

-La la la la la...
+La la la la la
 You better believe it tonight

-La la la la la...
+La la la la la
 Sing it, yeah
-La la la la la...
+La la la la la
 You better be groovy tonight

 You're breaking my wagon